 A written statement of findings based on the evidence and recommendations for appropriate action shall be prepared and a copy forwarded by the Committee, within ten (10) working days of the hearing, to the appellant, department chairperson, dean, and the Provost.
 The written statement shall respond specifically to each of the alleged complaint(s) that have been raised by the appellant.
 The Committee's function is not to act as a substantive decision maker regarding the academic merits of the decision appealed.
 The Committee therefore shall not substitute its academic judgment for that of others in the evaluation process.
-The following recommendations for actions may be made by the Committee:

-- If the Committee finds that the appellant has not established by a preponderance of evidence the grounds for complaint, it shall recommend that the appeal be dismissed. - If the Committee finds that appellant has established by a preponderance of evidence that a prejudicial procedural error, omission, or defect has been committed or has occurred, it shall recommend a remand in accordance with Section 10.330. - If the Committee finds that the appellant has established by a preponderance of evidence any of the other grounds for complaint permitted by this section, it shall recommend either a remand or a direct cure by the Provost in accordance with Section 10.330.
+If the Committee finds that the appellant has not established by a preponderance of evidence the grounds for complaint, it shall recommend that the appeal be dismissed.
+If the Committee finds that appellant has established by a preponderance of evidence that at least one of the grounds for a complaint permitted by this section exists, the committee will recommend remedial action in accordance with section 10.285.